Infragistics/demo-apps/angular/openfin-stock-app/README.md

 ## Running

-Run this command to host this app locally in a browser:
+1. Run this command to host this app locally in a browser:

 ```
 npm run-script start
 ```

+2. Wait until you see this message:

+**Angular Live Development Server is listening on localhost:4500**

-This will open a website in an internet browser at [localhost:4500](http://localhost:4500/) address.
-While running in a browser, the app does not support any **OpenFin** actions (e.g. [FDC3 ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro) intent) because they require connection to host it from **OpenFin** launcher.
-Therefore, you need to open a new terminal (**Terminal** - **New Terminal** menu item) and run this command:
+3. Open your browser at [localhost:4500](http://localhost:4500/) address.

+Note while running in a browser, the app does not support any **OpenFin** actions (e.g. [FDC3 ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro) intent) because they require connection to host it from **OpenFin** launcher.

+4. Therefore, you need to open a new terminal (**Terminal** - **New Terminal** menu item)

+5. Run this command to start **OpenFin** launcher and host the app in an **OpenFin** window, where all functionalities are enabled, e.g. [FDC3 ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro):

 ```
 npm run-script openfin
 ```

-This will start **OpenFin** launcher and host the app in an **OpenFin** window, where all functionalities are enabled, e.g. [FDC3 ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro)

 ## Testing